- Recent articles

 Hacking Chinese?
-Hacking?
-Chinese?
+“Hacking”?
+“Chinese”?

 “Hacking” means to gain access to hidden information using a skilled and sometimes secretive method.
-The ideas shared on this website aren’t secrets as such, but since I find that very few people indeed speak about them, in some cases they might as well have been highly guarded state secrets.
+The ideas shared on this website aren’t secrets as such, but since I find that very few people indeed discuss them, in some cases they might as well have been tightly guarded state secrets.
 To learn Chinese, you need to to unlock and unveil the language and understand how it works, and you need to know how you can do this in a skilled way.
 In other words, you need to hack it!

 Opening doors rather than showing the correct way

 The primary goal of Hacking Chinese is not to tell you the ultimate solution to all language learning problems, because it’s naive to think that there is such a golden path™ to instant success®.
 Research and science might lend credibility to certain methods, but even so, students and their learning environments differ wildly across space and time.
 My mission is to open doors and show you a multitude of paths to reach your destination, but it will be up to you to actually walk there.

 This website is meant for anyone who is interested in learning Chinese, regardless if you haven’t started yet or if you have been studying for ten years and teach Chinese at university, if you study a few hours every week in your home country or if you study full-time living in China, if you study because you think Chinese is the most interesting language in the world or if you study because circumstances force you to do so.
 Naturally, different sections will be relevant for different groups, but I’m sure that you will find many interesting articles regardless of who you are.
 If you can’t find an article about a specific topic, you can always contact me!